jayeshpatil2418/jayeshpatil2418/README.md

 <h3 align="left">👩‍💻  About Me</h3>

-- 🔭 I’m currently working on [College Event Management Application](project link will be soon available)
+- 🔭 I’m currently working on **Eventify: A College Event Organizer Application** (project link will be soon available)

 - 🌱 I’m currently learning **Flutter,Dart Programming Language**

 - 👯 I’m looking to collaborate on **Java Projects**

-- 👨‍💻 All of my projects are available at [Project link will be available soon...](Project link will be available soon...)
+- 👨‍💻 All of my projects are available at (Project link will be available soon...)

 - 📫 How to reach me **jayeshpatil2418@gmail.com**

-- 📄 Know about my experiences [Resume Link will be available soon...](Resume Link will be available soon...)
+- 📄 Know about my experiences (Resume Link will be available soon...)

-- ⚡ Fun fact **I think I am funny**
+- ⚡ Fun fact **I think My mind is Techie**

 <h3 align="left">🔗 Connect with me:</h3>
 <div align="left">